Enthiran: Principal photography

 The residential section of the Incan city of Machu Picchu, which features in the song, "Kilimanjaro".

 For Sabu Cyril's sets, Shankar required approximately twice as much studio floor space as for his previous film.
 After rejecting Ramoji Film City for technical reasons, Enthirans producer, Kalanithi Maran, took six months to set up three air-conditioned studio floors on land in Perungudi owned by Sun TV Network.
 Filming began on 15 February 2008 at AVM Studios in Chennai.
 After the initial stages of filming, Shankar and Rathnavelu toured the world for three weeks, scouting for exotic filming locations.
 They visited Austria, Germany, Peru, Brazil and Argentina, looking for a backdrop to shoot the "Kilimanjaro" and "Kadhal Anukkal" segments, eventually deciding on Peru and Brazil.
 "Kilimanjaro" was filmed at the ruins of the Incan city of Machu Picchu in Peru, with some 100 Brazilian extras.
 It was choreographed by Raju Sundaram and supervised by Fernando Astete, director of the Machu Picchu archaeological park.
 "Kadhal Anukkal" was filmed in Lençóis Maranhenses National Park in northeastern Brazil.

 The filming for Chitti's introduction to the international robotics conference was completed in December 2008 at Sri Sivasubramaniya Nadar College of Engineering and Vellore Institute of Technology, where more than 400 students were used as extras.
 Further footage was shot over five days at the Ennore Port on the Mitsui O.S.K.
 Lines car carrier, Neptune Ace.
-An action sequence where Chitti saves Sana from thugs was filmed in Lonavla, under the supervision of the action choreographer Peter Hein.
+An action sequence where Chitti saves Sana from thugs was filmed in Lonavala, under the supervision of the action choreographer Peter Hein.
 Scenes featuring Rajinikanth as Chitti were captured over five days at the Perungudi Dump Yard in Chennai.
 Sabu Cyril told Uma Kannan of The New Indian Express that the sets for the climax sequence, which was filmed at Mayajaal, consisted of a tar road and glass buildings which rose to 65 ft, and that aluminium composite panels, reported to have cost ₹50 million, were also used to design the sets.
 (Note: The average exchange rate in 2010 was 45.09 Indian rupees (₹) per 1 US dollar (US$).)

 The set for "Arima Arima", a sequence choreographed by Prabhu Deva, was designed and constructed by Cyril at Ramoji Film City in Hyderabad.
 Filming of the number took place over 22 days in April 2009.
 Junior artists were employed by Rathnavelu to wear masks of Rajinikanth.
 For the sequence entitled "Irumbile Oru Irudhaiyam", choreographed by Remo D'Souza and featuring Rai and Rajinikanth as Chitti, three different sets were used: one of copper, one of gold and one in silver.
 The musical number, which was filmed in AVM Studios for eight days, was the last portion of the film's principal photography.
 D'Souza incorporated the popping style of street dances, but encountered difficulties in performing the dance movements in tandem with the robot, and with the restrictions created by the rigid costumes.
 Principal photography ended on 7 July 2010.